hariprasadr92/hello-semantic-web/README.md

 In this small project, I have

-* onstracted Turtles and RDF files.
+* constracted Turtles and RDF files.
 * read them using Apache Jena package.
 * used SPARL to query the files
 * used SPARL to query DB pedia.